Modmycon/OrbisTOC/README.md

 eg. ```.\OrbisTOC.exe "D:\PKGs\Mass Effect Legendary Edition\ME3\LTCG-BioGame.elf"```

-You can also drag a game elf file directly onto AutoTOC in Windows Explorer to TOC.
+You can also drag a game elf file directly onto OrbisTOC in Windows Explorer to TOC.